 Improving cloud detection in coastal regions for S3 SLSTR SST products.

-Dr Michael Schaale and Dr Thomas Schroeder have developed methods for using Sentinel-3 Ocean Colour data in complex coastal marine environments.
+Drs Michael Schaale & Thomas Schroeder developed methods to use S3 Ocean Colour data in complex coastal marine environments.

 Blake Schaeffer talks about an app his agency has developed, which provides Sentinel-3 data to water quality managers.